Williamson Lawsuits Reduce Taxable Value by $450 Million

 Property Tax Reduction from Judicial Appeals

-The value reductions managed to bring in an outsized return for taxpayers, showing the efficacy of these lawsuits. $10.29 million was cut from the tax rolls and put back into the pockets of the elite property owners of Williamson County.
+The value reductions managed to bring in an outsized return for taxpayers, showing the efficacy of these lawsuits. $10.29 million was cut from the tax rolls and put back into the pockets of the elite property owners of Williamson County in 2023.
 This easily dwarfed the previous record of $5.77 million in 2022.
 It should be noted that these appeals are often stacked on top of previous victories, meaning much of this money was just the icing on the cake of a successful formal appeal.
+2024 managed to cut over $9.41 million in taxes.

-Though there were no single family homes that received a reduction in 2023, businesses saw quite the windfall.
-Just as they led cut value, multi family homes also led reduced taxes. $5.99 million was reduced for apartments, a massive improvement over the 2022 total of $1 million.
-Commercial property may not have been king anymore, but it still landed an impressive $4.02 million.
-While they were not on the board in 2023, single family homes should soon be seeing a few victories here as well, especially as the county becomes wealthier.
+Though single family homes received only a reduction of $34 million in 2024, businesses saw quite the windfall.
+Just as they led in reduced valued, multi family homes also led in tax reductions. $6.28 million was reduced for apartments, a slight improvement over the 2023 total of $5.99 million.
+Commercial property may not have been king anymore, but it still landed an impressive $2.64 million.